Website Compliance for Medical Device Companies

 What happens if my website is not ADA compliant?

 You risk an ADA lawsuit.
 Settlements typically range from $5,000 to $50,000 plus remediation costs and attorney fees.
-Demand letters from accessibility law firms have become a significant risk, particularly for healthcare companies.
+Demand letters from accessibility law firms have become a notable risk for healthcare companies.

 Can a static site be HIPAA compliant?